FlawlessPT/yellow-project/README.md

 To generate a new android build, for first manual upload needed for Google Play Internal Sharing.

-On your termial at root of your new repository:
+On your terminal at root of your new repository:

 ```sh
 export BITBUCKET_BUILD_NUMBER=1